ARTCvan/ARTCvanTestingBotJS/README.md

 # ARTCvanHotelDiscordBot
 Place to store my code for a Discord bot I am creating.
+Currently runs on Replit, soon to move to self-hosted Raspberry Pi server.

 ## What is the bot about?
 As of now, its intended purpose is to response to member messages when a certain command is typed.